ch007m/rewrite-standalone-cli/README.md

 ```

 > *TODO*
+> Load the Recipe's class from the FQName and instantiate the object
-> Pass the parameters to the Recipe object initialized (class introspection)
+> Pass the parameters to the Recipe object initialized (class introspection, etc.)
 > Load the recipe(s) from an external jar file

 ## Issue